iortcw/iortcw/README.md

   * USE_INTERNAL_JPEG   - build and link against internal JPEG library
   * USE_INTERNAL_OGG    - build and link against internal ogg library
   * USE_INTERNAL_OPUS   - build and link against internal opus/opusfile libraries
+  * USE_INTERNAL_VORBIS  - build and link against internal Vorbis library
   * USE_LOCAL_HEADERS   - use headers contained within this source tree instead of system ones
   * DEBUG_CFLAGS        - C compiler flags to use for building debug version
   * COPYDIR             - the target installation directory